microsoft/Tokenizer/README.md

 You can download and install the nuget package of TokenizerLib [here](https://www.nuget.org/packages/Microsoft.DeepDev.TokenizerLib/).

-Example C# code to use TokenizerLib in your code.
-In production setting, you should pre-download the BPE rank file and call `TokenizerBuilder.CreateTokenizer` API to avoid downloading the BPE rank file on the fly.
+Example C# code to use TokenizerLib in your code:
 ```csharp
 using System.Collections.Generic;
 using Microsoft.DeepDev;